MxKEP/off-renderer/readme.txt

-Files needed to compile: hw4.c, initshader.c, mat.c, mat.h, common.h, fragShader.glsl, vshader.glsl
+Files needed to compile: main.c, initshader.c, mat.c, mat.h, common.h, fragShader.glsl, vshader.glsl
 Prior to compilation the paths to the files need to be changed in common.h (lines 14-19) for the .off files, and in main.c lines (74-75) for the shaders.
 After running the program, the user will be prompted by a menu to choose a mesh to load (no